Ghaidagharaibeh-dot/reading-notes/read313.md

 ## What is middleware?
 software that provides common services and capabilities to applications
 ## What does app.use(express.json()) do?
-calls json which is a method that is built inside the express, it converts the objects to arrays or strings
+calls json which is a method that is built inside the express, it converts the objects to arrays or strings.